janlv/cads-fmi-demo/README.md

 ### Company certificate helpers

-If outbound HTTPS (e.g. `pip install`) is gated by internal certificate authorities, export the PEM files into `certs/` before building:
+If outbound HTTPS (e.g. `pip install`) is gated by internal certificate authorities, export the PEM files into `certs/` before building or running the bootstrap script:

 ```bash
 # macOS – pulls matching certs from System/login keychains (repeat --subject as needed)